freenas/freenas-docs/userguide/storage.rst

    Decrypting Disks Before Importing a Pool

+Use the :guilabel:`Disks *` dropdown menu to select the disk to decrypt.
-Use the :guilabel:`Browse` button to select the location of the saved encryption key, click the :guilabel:`Upload` button to upload the key, enter the passphrase associated with the key, then click :guilabel:`Decrypt Pool`.
+Click :guilabel:`Browse` to select an encryption key to upload.
+Enter the passphrase associated with the key, then click :guilabel:`Next`.

 .. note:: The encryption key is required to decrypt the pool.
 If the pool cannot be decrypted, it cannot be re-imported after a failed